The KUMA configuration can be modified in the following ways.

 sudo ./install.sh distributed.inventory.yml

-Running the command causes the files necessary to install the KUMA components (storages, collectors, correlators) to appear on each target machine specified in the distributed.inventory.yml inventory file.
+This command creates files necessary to install the KUMA components (storage, collectors, correlators) on each target machine specified in distributed.inventory.yml.

 The expansion of the installation is completed.

-The following instructions show how to add one or more servers to an existing infrastructure and then install collectors on these servers to balance the load.
-You can use these instructions as an example and adapt them to your requirements.
+The following instructions describe adding one or more servers to an existing infrastructure to then install collectors on these servers to balance the load.
+You can use these instructions as an example and adapt them according to your needs.

 To add servers to a distributed installation: